ognistik/alfred-pasteflow/README.md

 * Alfred's snippets feature also opens up some more possibilities.
 You can stash your current stack on your clipboard, save it as a snippet, clear your list, start a fresh one, and then bring back your old items from the snippet later on.

 * I love using PasteFlow with [Quill](https://github.com/zeitlings/alfred-quill).
 It's an awesome workflow that with lets you process your list or individual items with transformations.
-You can this directly from Alfred's bar, sending your list or items with Alfred actions to Quill before pasting.
+You can use this directly from Alfred's bar, sending your list or items—if they are plain text—to Quill before pasting (by using Alfred's actions).

 * There's this fantastic [Sequential Paste](https://alfred.app/workflows/vitor/sequential-paste/) workflow that partly inspired PasteFlow.
 I still use it when I need to paste something I thought was on my clipboard, but turns out it's one item behind.

+* Do you need rich text snippets, or save raw clipboard data in something more permanent aside from Pasteflow?
+The ["Rich Text Snippets"](https://alfred.app/workflows/alfredapp/rich-snippets/) workflow does just that.

 * Here's an idea that I haven't had the chance to put into practice: use that custom path feature for your stack to save it in your Shortcuts folder.
 Then you could whip up a Shortcut to view, edit, or add items right from your phone.
 This basically would mean having a cross-platform paste stack.

 * I've got to give a shout-out to [CleanClip's](https://cleanclip.cc/) paste stack/queue.
 It's the only one I've seen that can be both a stack and a queue, and it sparked the idea of adding split lists as individual items.
 </details>

-Now, I know PasteFlow isn't perfect.
-You can't see your stack/queue in real-time while processing, and it doesn't keep rich text formatting (that's an Alfred's Clipboard Manager limitation).
-I know I am biased but I've got to say, I think PasteFlow is pretty good and should hit the spot for most users, whether you're just dipping your toes in or diving into the deep end.

-If PasteFlow's making your life easier, how about [buying me a coffee](https://www.buymeacoffee.com/afadingthought)?
-I'd be over the moon grateful!
+**If PasteFlow's making your life easier, how about [buying me a coffee](https://www.buymeacoffee.com/afadingthought)?
+I'd be over the moon grateful!**